Donald Trump returns to court as his defense expert asserts there’s no evidence of accounting fraud

 “My main finding is that there is no evidence whatsoever of any accounting fraud,” Bartov testified.
 Trump’s financial statements, he said, “were not materially misstated.”

 Trump himself is scheduled to take the stand Monday, for a second time.
-During a morning break, he praised Bartov’s testimony and assailed the case, which threatens to disrupt the real estate empire that vaulted him to fame and the White House.
+During a morning break, he lauded Bartov’s testimony and strongly criticized the lawsuit, which threatens to disrupt the real estate empire that vaulted him to fame and the White House.

 “Like everyone else he said, ‘What are we doing here?
 What are we doing here?’"
 Trump said outside the courtroom.
 "This is a political witch hunt.
 This is meant to influence an election.”